Last updated on July 12, 2022

 I think the fact that it’s a two-for-one is what makes it so great.
 It’s not too overpowered but it still makes up a lot of the format.
 It’s a must play in Legacy, and you always have to play around it.

 In Vintage, the card plays the same role; kind of a power valve for the format.
-Basically, every non-workshop deck plays Force of Will because it lets you tap out for your spells and keep an answer in hand.
+Basically, every non-workshop deck plays Force because it lets you tap out for your spells and keep an answer in hand.

 This is the equivalent of Censor and Stubborn Denial in Legacy, but it does it so much better.
 It’s an eloquent card, and essentially Rishadan Ports your opponent if they know they have to play around it.